Cedarcrest Center for Children with Disabilities

 With more than 70 years of service to children with special needs in our community—and the only pediatric post-acute provider in New Hampshire, our mission is to enrich the lives of children with complex medical and developmental needs, support their families, and collaborate with other community providers to build a continuum of care.

-How the organization serves our community
+How Cedarcrest Center for Children with Disabilities serves our community

 We are proud to be our community’s provider of short and long term care for children—infant to age 21, along with day education services at the Cedarcrest School where we can serve up to 26 children as residents and 20 as students at any one time.
 The Center offers special education services to children throughout the region—and we specialize in providing acute respiratory care for children needing ventilator support.
 Our programs, care and services cover many needs: